-TAB LE OF CONTENTS PAGE 1.
+ТАВ LE OF CONTENTS PAGE 1.
 Morgan Stanley Compensation Objectives and Strategy 2 2.
 Categories of staff whose professional activities have a material impact on the MSI Group's risk profile 2 3.
 Decision-making process used for determining the compensation policies applicable to Code Staff 3 a.
-Composition and mandate of the EROC, MSI Remuneration Committee, and CMDS Committeeb.
-Role of the relevant stakeholders and external consultant 3 3 4.
+Composition and mandate of the EROC, MSI Remuneration Committee, and CMDS Committee 3 b.
+Role of the relevant stakeholders and external consultant 3 4.
 Link between pay and performance 4 5.
-Design characteristics of the Compensation System 5 a.
-Risk Adjustmentb.
-Performance Measurement 6 6 6.
+Design characteristics of the Compensation System 4 a.
+Risk Adjustment 6 b.
+Performance Measurement 7 6.
 Ratios between fixed and variable compensation set in accordance with Article 94(1)(g) of Directive 2013/36/EU (CRD IV) 7 7.
 Performance criteria on which the entitlement to variable compensation is based 7 8.
-Main parameters and rationale for any variable component scheme and any other non-cash benefits 7 9.
-Aggregate quantitative information on compensation, broken down by business area 8 10. whose actions have a material impact on the risk profile of the institution, indicating the following: 8 a.
-Amounts of compensation for financial year 2019, split into fixed and variable compensation, and the number of beneficiaries 8 b.
-Amounts and forms of variable compensation for 2019, split into cash, shares, share-linked instruments and other types 9 c.
-Amounts of outstanding deferred compensation, split into vested and unvested portions d.
-Amounts of deferred compensation awarded during the financial year 2019, paid out, and reduced through performance adjustments 9 9 e.
-New sign-on payments made during the financial year 2019, and the number of beneficiaries of those payments 10 Amounts of severance payments awarded during the financial year 2019, number of beneficiaries and highest such award to a single person 10 g.
-The number of individuals being remunerated EUR 1 million or more per financial year, broken down into pay bands of EUR 500,000 for compensation between EUR 1 million and EUR 5 million, and EUR 1 million pay bands for compensation between EUR 5 million and EUR 7 million, and aggregated for compensation of EUR 7 million and above 10 11.
+Main parameters and rationale for any variable component scheme and any other non-cash benefits 8 9.
+Aggregate quantitative information on compensation, broken down by business area 8 10.
+Aggregate quantitative information on compensation, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution, indicating the following: 9 a.
+Amounts of compensation for financial year 2020, split into fixed and variable compensation, and the number of beneficiaries 9 b.
+Amounts and forms of variable compensation for 2020, split into cash, shares, share-linked instruments and other types 9 c.
+Amounts of outstanding deferred compensation, split into vested and unvested portions 10 Amounts of deferred compensation awarded during the financial year 2020, paid out, and reduced through performance adjustments 10 e.
+New sign-on payments made during the financial year 2020, and the number of beneficiaries of those payments 10 f.
+Amounts of severance payments awarded during the financial year 2020, number of beneficiaries and highest such award to a single person 11 g.
+The number of individuals being remunerated EUR 1 million or more per financial year, broken down into pay bands of EUR 500,000 for compensation between EUR 1 million and EUR 5 million, and EUR 1 million pay bands for compensation between EUR 5 million and EUR 7 million, and aggregated for compensation of EUR 7 million and above 11 11.
 Quantitative information outlined in section 10, at the level of members of the management body 11